Cinema etiquette

 Cinema etiquette is a set of social norms observed by patrons of a movie theater.
-There are a wide variety of distractions that can hinder other patrons' enjoyment of a film, such as cell phone usage, patrons talking to one another, the rustling of food packaging, the behavior of children in the audience, and patrons entering and leaving during a screening.
+There are a wide variety of distractions that can hinder other patrons' enjoyment of a film, such as cell phone usage, patrons talking to one another, the rustling of food packaging, the behaviour of children in the audience, and patrons entering and leaving during a screening.

-During the era of silent film, recommendations for behavior were displayed on title cards before a screening, offering advice including "Ladies, kindly remove your hats", "Loud talking or whistling not allowed", and "Please applaud with hands only".
-Modern cinemas often display a short reminder for patrons to turn off their cellphones, before the film begins.
+During the era of silent film, recommendations for behaviour were displayed on title cards before a screening, offering advice including "Ladies, kindly remove your hats", "Loud talking or whistling not allowed", and "Please applaud with hands only".
+Modern cinemas often display a short reminder for patrons to turn off their cell phones, before the film begins.

 c1912.
 Framed paper print of a "humorous" motion picture lantern slide announcement.

-Etiquette writers Debrett's released a guide to correct cinema behavior in 2008, after research showed that 66% of moviegoers wanted to see an improvement in cinema etiquette.
+Etiquette writers Debrett's released a guide to correct cinema behaviour in 2008, after research showed that 66% of moviegoers wanted to see an improvement in cinema etiquette.
 The most common objections from those polled were having their view blocked by a tall patron in front, or having their own seat kicked from behind.
 Debrett's five recommendations were to arrive on time, to sit still, to refrain from whispering during the film, to wait for a loud scene before eating wrapped candy, and for couples to restrain from excessive displays of affection.